 What you need:

-4 cloves of fresh garlic crushed
+4 cloves of chopped garlic

 About the Author: Maria Mills-Benat is a Port Orange-based chef and has started a service of offering in-home cooking classes.
 She has a passion for cooking for others and has been doing so professionally for 10 year.
 Read full bio here.